-NOTE: When powering the unit from a battery such as in portable applications, avoiding use of the backlight prolongs battery life.
+When powering the unit from a battery such as in portable applications, you can prolong the batter life by using the backlight at a minimum.

-The three lower buttons, MENU, UP ARROW, and DOWN ARROW work together to control the 100SX menu-controlled user functions.
+The three lower buttons, MENU, UP ARROW, and DOWN ARROW work together to control the 300TX menu-controlled user functions.

-MENU brings a menu on-screen for adjustment.
-In normal operation, pressing MENU repeatedly will cycle through all available menu headings.
-When the desired menu heading is displayed, the full menu appears after a short pause.
-A menu remains on-screen for several seconds allowing user adjustment by means of the ARROW keys.
+Menu.
+MENU displays a menu on-screen for adjustment.
+In normal operation, pressing MENU repeatedly cycles through all available menu headings.
+When a menu heading displays, the full menu appears after a short pause.
+A menu remains in-screen for several seconds, and can be adjusted by using the ARROW keys.
 If no adjustment is made in the allotted time, the menu disappears.
-If you need the menu to remain on-screen longer to study the adjustment options, press and hold MENU-the menu will remain on-screen indefinitely.
+MENU-the menu will remain onscreen indefinitely.
 Once you release the menu button, the screen will time out.
+Once a menu times out, it is still considered the active menu.
+Press MENU to bring up the last menu used.